rogersau/namalskeventssim/README.md

 Quick examples

+*Note: if pwsh command fails, use powershell instead*

 ```powershell
 # default (simulation) - used to simulate 1 week, useful to visualise what a week of weather would look like.
 pwsh -NoProfile -File .\eventssim.ps1